AshlandWest/bres_braclets/README.md

-# A Blog Site for Breonna's Freindship Bracelet Hobbie
+# A Blog Site for Breonna's Friendship Bracelet Hobbie

 ## Intentions